-Bankers Mortgage Corporation is a mortgage refinance offering by Bankers Mortgage Corporation, a direct lender based in Overland Park, KS.
+Bankers Mortgage Corporation is a mortgage refinance offering by Bankers Mortgage Corporation, based in Overland Park, KS.
 Founded in 1989, Bankers Mortgage Corporation offers mortgage refinancing to borrowers in 50 states across the USA (and Washington, DC).

 What is the maximum loan term for a mortgage refinance via Bankers Mortgage Corporation?

 The term of a mortgage refinance will determine the cost of your monthly payments.
 Longer terms will typically reduce your monthly payments but it will also increase the interest you pay.
 Bankers Mortgage Corporation offers mortgages refinancing with terms ranging from 10 to 30 years.